 evidence of it in Humanitarian Demining.
 The

-the mines did not want to use the mined land, so when the mines
+the mines will not be able to use the mined land, so mines

 introduction finishes with a brief look at what may be found

 in mined areas.
 The picture above shows the items found in an Angolan

 improvised devices are relatively rare, mortars and RPGs are